-Founder of Open Eye Pictures, Andy serves as the company's Executive Director and Senior Producer.
-He is a multi-award winning, Oscar-shortlisted and Emmy-nominated maker of creative non-fiction films.
+Founder and president of Open Eye Pictures, Andy is a multi-award winning, Oscar-shortlisted and Emmy-nominated maker of creative non-fiction films.
 He is also a skilled cinematographer and photographer.
 After enrolling in the Medill School of Journalism, Andy received a BA in cultural anthropology from Northwestern University and an MA in visual anthropology from the University of Southern California where he also studied at the School of Cinema.
 Andy's approach emphasizes visual imagery as a way to bridge disparate parts, peoples and ideas... » view full bio & filmography

 GRANT HAYES Associate Producer

 Originating from Northern California, Grant received a BA in anthropology from San Francisco State University, where he directed the award-winning HAIGHT LOVE.
-He is currently pursuing an MA in visual anthropology at SFSU and has served as an editor for two feature productions: DIRT MCCOMBER and WE WHO REMAIN.
-He also directed WANPELA TAIM, a film that explores the post-colonial subjectivities between the Maring people of Papua New Guinea and an American visual anthropologist.
-Grant has a strong interest in telling human stories that provide opportunities for viewers to reflect upon and expand their perceptions of cross-cultural phenomena.
+He is currently pursuing an MA in visual anthropology at SFSU and has served as an editor for two features: DIRT MCCOMBER and WE WHO REMAIN.
+He also directed WANPELA TAIM that explores the post-colonial subjectivities between the Maring people of Papua New Guinea and an American visual anthropologist.
+Grant has a strong interest in telling human stories that expand perceptions of cross-cultural phenomena.

 RACHEL BOYOUNG KIM Assistant Producer